Working for Provider Investigations

 What kinds of things will I be doing?

-- Interviewing children and adults with mental illness and intellectual disabilities
+- Interviewing children and adults with mental illness, intellectual disabilities, and/or physical disabilities

 - Asking people personal questions about abuse, neglect, or exploitation they may not want to answer